sphinx_gallery_thumbnail_number = 3

 plt.show()

-2. Defining a Conformal Predictive Distribution class with MAPIE¶
+2. Defining a Conformal Predictive Distribution class with MAPIE

-To be able to obtain the cumulative distribution function of
+To be able to obtain the cumulative distribution function of a prediction with MAPIE, we propose here to wrap the SplitConformalRegressor to add a new method named get_cumulative_distribution_function.

-class MapieConformalPredictiveDistribution(MapieRegressor):
+class MapieConformalPredictiveDistribution(SplitConformalRegressor):

 def __init__(self, **kwargs) -> None: